SeisComP/main/apps/tools/scdispatch/descriptions/scdispatch.rst

    .. hint::

-      The option :option:`--no-event` is a wrapper for removing Event:EVENT from the routing table.
+      The option ``--no-event`` is a wrapper for removing Event:EVENT from the routing table.
 With this option no event objects will be sent which may be useful if just the origins with magnitudes, amplitudes, arrivals, picks, etc. shall be integrated, e.g. after XML-based playbacks.